appscode/third-party-tools/storage/minio/README.md

 Now, we will generate server certificate using the root certificate.
 Now, we have to provide the `domain` or `ip address` for which this certificate will be valid.

 We want to access Minio server both from inside and outside the cluster.
 In order to access Minio from inside the cluster, we will use a service named `minio` in `storage` namespace.
 So, our domain will be `minio.storage.svc`.
 To access Minio from outside of cluster through `NodePort`, we will require Cluster's IP address.
-As we are using minikube, it is `192.168.99.100`.
+As we are using minikube, it is `192.168.99.100` (run `minikube ip` to confirm).
 We will create a certificate that is valid for both `minio.storage.svc` domain and `198.168.99.100` ip address.

 Let's create server certificates,